jgome284/hello-memes-app/README.md

 Enter http://localhost:8000/ in a browser to see the application running.
 Otherwise, if this doesn't resolve, you can also try http://127.0.0.1:8000.

-You should see a message in your browser saying:

-> Hello World!
-I have been seen 1 times.
+You should see a meme, the subreddit it is taken from, and the amount of memes you have seen thus far.

 ## License
 Distributed under the MIT License.
 See `LICENSE` for more information.